NoBdr07/Developpez-une-application-full-stack-complete/back/README.md

 3. Make sure you are using a JDK 11 or more recent.
 4. Make sure you have maven installed.
 5. Use `mvn clean install`
-6. Setup your database info in application.properties
+6. Set up your database info in application.properties
 7. Launch the API using `mvn spring-boot:run`
 8. Then you can try to launch request on Postman or run the front-end projet by following the README in the "Front " directory.